pimterry/server-components/README.md

 this in Jade's [mixins](http://jade-lang.com/reference/mixins/) & [includes](http://jade-lang.com/reference/includes/)),
 Mustache's [partials](https://mustache.github.io/mustache.5.html#Partials).

 Some tools do support this, but only with very heavy-weight approaches, and almost entirely only on the client-side.
+That's great if you're building a big single page app, but if you want an simple light-weight works-without-javascript easily-accessible fast approach, you need to be rendering server-side.

-Server Components is solving this: it's a minimal tool to compose together your application UI.
+Server Components is solving this: it's a minimal tool to compose together your application UI on the server side.

 It doesn't dynamically build templates from data (although you can easily layer a typical templating language on top to do so).
 It doesn't allow any logic in templates whatsoever.
 It allows you to compose together components (who in turn can contain whatever